Sitefinity/Sitefinity-CLI/README.md

 #### Required parameters

-The following CLI parameters are required.
+The following CLI parameters are required:

 * `--cmsUrl`<br>
   The URL of the deployed Sitefinity CMS.<br>